-Thanks to all the artists in advance for letting me use photos and allowing me to link directly to your wonderful, original music.
+As always, thanks to all the artists in advance for letting me use photos and allowing me to link directly to your wonderful, original music.
 Let me know if credit is due for photos.
+On to campaign updates.

 NEW MUSIC IN THE MAKING: